 - Upgrading the crosswalks to meet new ADA requirements

-- Adding wider medians to provide a more comfortable place to stand for people who cannot make it across the entire intersection.
+- Adding wider medians at some locations to provide a more comfortable place to stand for people who cannot make it across the entire intersection.

 Project Powerpoint Presentations